glassnotes/Caspar/README.md

 together from top to bottom of the list (with each transformation added to the product on the right, e.g. _U_ = _U_<sub>45</sub> _U_<sub>34</sub>...).

-Important note: at the current time, Caspar works well for up to about _n_ = 11.
+_Important note_: at the current time, Caspar works well for up to about _n_ = 10,
-After this point, it begins to experience numerical issues due to very small numbers.
+if the matrix is a Haar-random, dense special unitary.
+After this point, it begins to suffer from issues due to precision.
+However, for sparser matrices, e.g. the m-qubit Paulis, it has seen success for up to 6 qubits (n = 2^6 = 64, and this is just as high as I tested).

 ## Usage (detailed)